 The butter, lemon, and herbs flavor the fish beautifully, and it makes a fabulous meal with hot cooked rice or a baked potato.
 Brussels sprouts or broccoli are fabulous with fish, but any steamed vegetable or salad would make a good side dish.
 You'll find some cooking tips and substitution ideas below the recipe.

 - 4 tablespoons butter (softened)

 - 3/4 teaspoon salt

 Zest the lemon and squeeze 1 tablespoon of juice into a small bowl.
-Add the lemon zest to the juice with the softened butter, chopped parsley, salt, pepper, and chopped green onions.
+Add the lemon zest to the juice with the softened butter, chopped parsley, salt, pepper, and white and light green parts of the green onions.

 Place the tilapia fillets in the prepared baking dish, folding thinner ends under as necessary to keep them uniform in thickness.
 Spread the butter mixture over the fish fillets.

-Fish should be cooked to 145° F (63° C), or until the flesh is opaque and it flakes easily with a fork.
+- Fish should be cooked to a minimum temperature of 145 F (63 C), or until the flesh is opaque and it flakes easily with a fork.

 - If you have to divide a large fish fillet, cut it lengthwise down the center.